ms/buildtogether.tech/src/starting.md

 If your project's goal is to build a package, on the other hand, you will have to organize your files according to the packaging system's rules;
-<a section="design"/> gives an example.
-In all cases, learning what goes where is like
-learning when to signal when driving a car: the rules may vary from place to place, but everywhere *has* rules, and knowing them will help prevent you from crashing.
+[% x design %] gives an example.
+In all cases, learning what goes where is like learning when to signal when driving a car: the rules may vary from place to place, but everywhere *has* rules, and knowing them will help prevent you from crashing.